Ever felt frustrated because your motorcycle clutch isn’t working the way it should?

 - If it feels too tight or loose, adjust it before hitting the road.

-Take my word for it—following these steps will save you time, effort, and unnecessary frustration.
 A little extra care goes a long way when working on your bike.

 Testing and Final Adjustments After Shortening